 Does free will exist?
 Do you buy a product because you analyzed the options and decide it’s the logical choice?
 Or are you impulsively (and subconsciously) making decisions based on the part of your brain that’s well over 70,000 years old?

 As it turns out, we use our old, reptilian brains to make most of our decisions.
 Yet, we continue to optimize for rational, logical buyers.

 - Why Is It Important?

-- What Are the Pillars of the Reptilian Brain?
+- What Are the Pillars of Reptilian Brain Behavior?

 - How Can You Optimize for the Reptilian Brain?